 The student aid report you receive from schools will estimate how much you and your family can reasonably contribute to the cost of your education.
 This estimation is computed based on the family income information you entered on your FAFSA.

 A low Expected Family Contribution means you might be eligible for more financial aid, such as grants, a work-study program or subsidized loans.
 A higher EFC, on the other hand, means you might be on the hook for a larger percentage of your cost of attendance.

 If you don’t qualify for a deferment, forbearance also allows you to pause your student loan payments for as much as 12 months at a time.
 It might be offered at the discretion of your federal loan servicer.
 It also won’t stop interest from accruing on your loans, even subsidized loans.

 Private lenders might offer forbearance in some form or fashion.

-Not all student loans have a grace period, and interest might still accrue on your loans.
+The student loan definition isn’t black and white: Not all loans have a grace period, and interest might still accrue on your loans.